Radial Head Subluxation (Pulled Elbow)

 What to Expect in the ER

-A doctor will examine the injured arm.
+A health care provider will examine the injured arm.
 An x-ray may be taken.
-The doctor will then gently move the joint to release the trapped tissue.
-Your child can sit on your lap facing the doctor while this is done.
+The health care provider will then gently move the joint to release the trapped tissue.
+Your child can sit on your lap facing the health care provider while this is done.
 It's likely to hurt for just a minute.
 Your child will be fine once the parts of the joint are all back in place.
 Most often, no other care is needed.